 The Coastal Discovery Museum on the island is a great non-profit and Smithsonian Affiliate, dedicated to educating and protecting the natural resources, history, and ecosystems of the region.
 Their mission “inspires people to care for the Lowcountry,” through their many programs, exhibits, talks, and tours.
 What a great organization.

 We’ve visited several times in past years but this year we did a Dolphin and Nature Cruise with the museum and really enjoyed it.
 And yes, we did see dolphins!
 The museum docent provided a dolphin skull replica and spoke about the anatomy, diet, and lifestyle of the local dolphins.
-The captain provided a rich tour about the history and nature of the island.
+The captain provided a rich tour of the history and nature of the island.
 Both the captain and museum docent were very knowledgeable and kept the passengers engaged for the entirety of the cruise.
 They even let each of the kids drive the boat for a few minutes!

 My son driving the boat on the Dolphin & Nature Cruise.
+Photo by Marie Cullis.

 Beach Trash

-Hilton Head Island’s beaches are very clean and well maintained.
+Hilton Head Island’s beaches are very clean and well-maintained.
 And there are both trash and recycling cans up and down the beach.
 Even so, I still picked up about 300 pieces of trash during my week there.
-Of course, I logged these through Litterati (see also my post on Litterati).
-My next post will be about the types of trash I found and what you can do to prevent beach trash and ocean pollution!
+Of course, I logged these through Litterati (see also my article on Litterati).
+My next article will be about the types of trash I found and what you can do to prevent beach trash and ocean pollution!

 April 22 marks Earth Day every year.
 It’s an important day to recognize our beautiful planet, but many of us believe Earth Day should be Every Day.
 We can make a difference every day.
 We can be the change.
 We can participate in daily practices that are small but add up when many of us do them!
-Follow my blog to learn about changes you can make.
-Additionally, Earthday.org provided this list of actions, and the good news is a great many of them are small and simple but have a big impact.
+Follow my website to learn about changes you can make.
+I’ve provided some easy lists of simple things you can do to make an impact under Additional Resources below.

 How do you celebrate Earth Day?

-Earth Day is a day of education and support for protecting the environment, preventing pollution, preserving and protecting all species, curbing climate change.
+Earth Day is a day of education and support for protecting the environment, preventing pollution, preserving and protecting all species, and curbing climate change.
 The first thing you can do is commit to change.
 Pick one change and start there.
-Refuse plastic, start composting, drive less.
+Refuse plastic, start composting, and drive less.
 There are hundreds of things you can do!
-Here are ways you can change your habits around food and here are 100 steps to a Plastic-Free life.
-I’ve also got a recommended list of books.
+See Additional Resources below.
+I also have a recommended list of books.

 The next thing you can do is educate yourself, and then others!
 Many people have no idea about plastic pollution in our oceans.
 I doubt everyone knows how many species are now classified as endangered.
-Many believe recycling is enough but it isn’t.
-Some still believe global warming is a farce.
+Many believe recycling is enough, but unfortunately, it isn’t.
+Some still believe climate change is a farce.

 Once you’re aware of what’s going on, there’s no turning back.
 Your conscience will help guide you.
 Your knowledge will help you guide others.